What’s the weather like in Finland?

 Oh, the crisp cool autumn air of September!
 In the south, fall begins.
 Temperatures are around the 50s.
 Mornings are chilly but afternoons quite warm.
 The atmosphere is full of energy.

 In Lapland, autumn is one step further, and the fall foliage is showing off its blazing colors.
 Many Finns travel north to wander in the midst of it.

 Why come?
-Another top month to visit to visit Finland!
+Another top month to visit Finland!

 Northern Lights season starts in Lapland!
-First snow comes to the most northern parts of Finland.
+The first snow comes to the most northern parts of Finland.

 Why come?
 Great chances of seeing Auroras in the north.
 Cool autumn weather in the south.
 Not that popular month with travelers so you can save money on housing and flights.

 The pretty fall foliage in October in Southern Finland.

 In Southern and Middle Finland, November tends to be quite dark, wet and slushy.
 Usually no snow, just sleet.

 Up north, winter begins.
 Good conditions to spot Northern Lights!
 The peak season starts next month so there aren’t many tourists.